Luke Donald: Continued 2011 season form and World No.1

 In July 2011, Donald won his first tournament as the world number one at the Barclays Scottish Open, which was held the week before the 2011 Open Championship.
-He shot a bogey free −9 on Sunday to finish four strokes clear of Sweden's Fredrik Andersson Hed.
-The tournament however, was badly affected by heavy rain in the Inverness area, with the course becoming flooded, washing out all of Saturday's play.
-A decision was taken to reduce the tournament to 54 holes.
+He shot a bogey-free −9 on Sunday to finish four strokes clear of Sweden's Fredrik Andersson Hed.

 Donald finished second at the 2011 WGC-Bridgestone Invitational, four shots behind winner Adam Scott.
 He won his fourth title of the year at the Children's Miracle Network Hospitals Classic in October 2011.
 With the win, he secured the PGA Tour money list title, the Vardon Trophy, the Byron Nelson Award, and the PGA Player of the Year.
 He later was voted the PGA Tour Player of the Year.

 In December, Donald finished third at the Dubai World Championship and therefore secured the European Tour Race to Dubai for 2011, becoming the first golfer to officially claim top rank on both PGA Tour and European Tour money lists in the same year (although if Tiger Woods had ever taken up official membership of the European Tour, he would have also achieved this accolade on a number of occasions).